-Scientific Method Exams.
 Student understanding of the scientific method, as assessed using the Department of Biology Scientific Method Exam, was evident (Table 9).
 Results are consistent with long-term trends in the BIOL 1000 class that indicate that most of our freshmen students recognize the components of the scientific method and understand how to apply it.
-In general, upper division students in BIOL 3920 score higher than first-semester students.
-In the past, we concluded that reinforcement does occur throughout the program and that most senior students have retained some level of understanding of the process.
+Upper division students in BIOL 3920 score consistently higher than first-semester students.
+Based on these results, we conclude that reinforcement does occur throughout the program and that most senior students have retained or improved their level of understanding of the process.
+However, our goal of all upper-division students scoring 100% on this exam has not been reached in any of the past five years, and it is more typical that 40-50% of students achieve this score.